One Mind,

 With Murder and Mayhem for All.

-Jason Freeman is a service android who wasn’t built to have ambition.
-But in the utopia of Anthem, where empathy is a defect and tyranny is the highest virtue, failure means erasure.
+Jason Freeman is a service android who wasn’t built to kill.
+But in a society where ambition is everything, failure means erasure.
 After years of trying to fit in, Jason is sentenced to replacement.
-His only way out is a last-minute pardon from the All-Father himself.
-To survive, Jason must become the very thing he fears: a psychopath.
+His only escape is a last-minute pardon from the All-Father.
+To survive, he must infiltrate Anthem’s ruling elite—and become the very thing he fears.

 Readers' Favorite